PratyushPratapSingh/Sarthi_REST_api/README.md

 2. To check the api visit my hosted book-api on Heroku - https://sarthibookapi.herokuapp.com

-3. After visit the site add "  '/api/' to  the existing URL" check the working
+3. After visit the site add "  '/api/' to  the existing URL" to check the working

-4.  for different condition as mention my project not exactly the same detto
+4. For different condition as mentioned my project not exactly the same detto but follows the same condition as mention in the question

 5.  you can check this api for different book id like adding "/api/1"   or "/api/2" depending on the inserted books if book is not available it shows we can't found book with id "4" because I have inserted only two books